fredericowu/heroku-flask-telegram/README.md

 Telegram bot as a service on Heroku

-## Setup you Bot
+## Setup your Bot

 ### First steps
 - Create an account on Heroku.com.
 - Create a Telegram Bot using the Bot Father.
-Just open the Telegram app on your phone and look for @BotFather and follow the steps.
-The important thing about this step is to keep the TOKEN that it gives you after you create your bot.
+Just open the Telegram app on your phone, look for @BotFather and follow the steps.
+The important thing about this step is to keep in a safe place the TOKEN that it gives you after you create your bot.

 ### Clone this repo